aliokan/bnb-feedback-pdf-generator/README.md

 yarn extract-data
 ```

-It extract data from `./input.xlsx`, rename field in english snake case and save it in `./data.json`.
+It extract data from `./input.xlsx`, rename field in english snake case and save it in :
+- `./data.json` used to generate municipalities rapports
+- `./data-vendors.json` used to generate vendors rapports

 #### 2. build CSS